• Home

 Collect Required Documents

-The international students applying for admissions in universities of New Zealand need to provide following list of documents and a completely filled application form and submit it online at the university’s official website after meeting entry requirements.
-The lists of documents are coincided with visa requirements such as passport, bank statement and character assurance of applicant.
-The general documents required for admissions in universities of New Zealand are listed below:
+International students who wish to be admitted to universities of New Zealand must submit the following list of documents, as well as a fully completed application form, online at the university’s official website after meeting the entry requirements.
+These documents are in line with visa requirements, such as the applicant’s passport, bank statement, and character assurance.
+The following general documents are required for admission to universities in New Zealand.

 • Application form (all section must be filled completely)